Coronavirus Health and Safety Plan

 - New GI symptoms

-- Individuals who demonstrate symptoms of COVID-19, who may, or have been exposed shall self-report and be asked to self-quarantine at home and follow the guidelines provided by the PA-DOH and CDC.
+- Individuals who demonstrate symptoms of COVID-19 shall self-report and be asked to self-quarantine at home and follow the guidelines provided by the PA-DOH and CDC.

 - Staff, faculty, and students shall be made aware of the exposure incident and individuals who were in close contact with the infected individual shall be asked to follow PA-DOH and CDC guidelines.

-- Individuals exposed or who demonstrate symptoms of COVID-19 shall not participate in in-person instruction and on-campus activities; instead, these individuals should follow guidelines provided by their healthcare provider, PA-DOH, and CDC before returning to work or in-person instruction.
+- Individuals exposed that are unvaccinated or who demonstrate symptoms of COVID-19 shall not participate in in-person instruction and on-campus activities; instead, these individuals should follow guidelines provided by their healthcare provider, PA-DOH, and CDC before returning to work or in-person instruction.

 - If it is feasible, hybrid methods of instruction shall be provided to assist the student in meeting course/ program objectives.